RICFest Homecoming Update: All outdoor activities planned for Oct. 1 have been moved indoors. Click here for details.

 - Preliminary proposals are normally submitted in the second semester of the junior year, although projects may be begun earlier.
 English majors in Secondary Education normally submit proposals in the first semester of the junior year and work on their projects during the second semester of the junior year and the first semester of the senior year in order to accommodate student teaching in the final semester.

-- Toward the end of English 490, students submit expanded 4-5 page proposals and short samples of writing in progress to the Honors and Scholarships Committee (or the Creative Writing Committee).
-The committee will review these materials and will forward any suggestions or comments to the project adviser.
+- Toward the end of English 491, students submit expanded 4-5 page proposals to the Honors and Scholarships Committee (or the Creative Writing Committee which also requires a writing sample).
+The respective committees will review these materials and will forward any suggestions or comments to the project adviser..

 - The designation of Honors in English is awarded by the Honors and Scholarships Committee (or the Creative Writing Committee).